 - India launches fresh bid to get ‘LeT man’ held in Saudi

-- Accused abroad,LeT plot case hits dead end
+- With 8 wanted accused abroad,LeT plot case reaches dead end

 The NIA has accused Sufiyan of taking part in meetings in Riyadh in 2011 involving LeT terrorists from Hyderabad Abdul Bari, Siddique bin Osman alias Abu Hanzala and Furkhan Bhai alias Abdullah and some men from Karnataka and Maharashtra to allegedly initiate jihadist activities in India.
 He is wanted in the Bangalore LeT case on charges of “attempt to murder, illegally acquiring or possessing firearms, collecting men, ammunition and preparing to wage war against India’’.